03matig/RecipeAppAPI-UdemyBusinessCourseDjango/README.md

 postgres client
 drf-spectacular # This is for automated generated documentation, it's a third party library

+### Adding new dependencies to a Django project with Docker
+1. First thing you need to do is to add the dependency and it's version range you'll be using to the requirements.txt file.
+2. After you do that, you need to shut down every container you have running
+3. You run the following command
+    ```cmd
+    docker compose build
+    ```
+4. Now, the new dependency is installed.
+5. For your project to recognise it, you need to add it to the ./app/app/settings.py file,
+    ```python
+    INSTALLED_APPS = [
+        'django.contrib.admin',
+        'django.contrib.auth',
+        'django.contrib.contenttypes',
+        'django.contrib.sessions',
+        'django.contrib.messages',
+        'django.contrib.staticfiles',
+        # Here
+    ]
+    ```

 ### DRF Spectacular (Django Rest Framework Spectacular)
 * It auto generate docs for documentation with another third party library
 * Generates a schema, which is a document on format of JSON or YML that explains the API (standard way to create a doc that explains the API).